Cart

 Craft amber beers and their malty secrets

-IPAs make noise, Stouts command respect... and amber beers, on the other hand, advance discreetly.
-Not the type to shout from the rooftops, they prefer to let the malt do the talking.
+IPAs make noise, Stouts command respect... and amber beers, on the other hand, advance quietly.
+Not ones to shout from the rooftops, they prefer to let the malt do the talking.
 An old-school style?
 Perhaps.
-But beneath its quiet airs, it hides an unsuspected depth.
+But beneath its quiet exterior, it hides an unsuspected depth.

-What makes amber beers so charming is the richness that reveals itself gently .
+What makes amber beers so charming is the richness that gently reveals itself .
 A coppery color that catches the light, aromas of caramel, toast, sometimes a hint of hazelnut or dried fruit.
-No frills, just taste and a well-thought-out balance between sweetness and bitterness.
+No frills, just flavor and a well-thought-out balance between sweetness and bitterness.

 What Defines a Craft Amber Beer